Any to Full: Prompting Depth Anything for Depth Completion in One Stage: Additional Experiments and Analyses

 \subsection{Scale Consistency Analysis}

 Monocular depth estimation (MDE) inherently suffers from spatial \textit{scale inconsistency}, where relative depth predictions exhibit spatially-varying scale factors when aligned to metric depth.
-To quantitatively measure scale consistency, we first globally covert the predicted relative depth $\tilde{\hat{\mathbf{D}}}$ with the ground-truth metric depth $\mathbf{D}$ via global least-squares fitting to obtain the predicted metric depth $\hat{\mathbf{D}}$.
-We then partition the scene into non-overlapping regions $\{\mathcal{R}_k\}$ and compute the local scale factors: $s_k = \mathrm{median}_{i\in\mathcal{R}_k}(\mathbf{D}_i / \hat{\mathbf{D}}_i)$ .
-The variance or $\{s_k\}$ serves as a proxy for scale inconsistency and a perfectly consistent prediction would yield a uniform scale map where $s_k\!\approx\!1$ for all $k$, indicating that a single global transformation is sufficient for accurate relative-to-metric conversion.
+To quantitatively measure this, we first align the predicted relative depth $\tilde{\hat{\mathbf{D}}}$ (in the disparity domain) to the ground-truth metric depth $\mathbf{D}$ via global least-squares fitting.
+Specifically, let $\mathbf{d} = 1/\mathbf{D}$ be the ground-truth disparity and $\tilde{\hat{\mathbf{D}}}$ be the predicted relative depth.
+We solve for a global scale $s$ and shift $t$ to minimize: